NianWang-HJJGCDX/CAN/README.md

 For commercial use, please contact us for permission.
 For any problem, please also feel free to contract us.
 Email: nianwang04@outlook.com.

 # Acknowledge
 This work  partly relies on the following paper.
-We sincerely think their outstanding contributions.
+We sincerely thank their outstanding contributions.

 [1] Sabour S, Frosst N, Hinton G E. Dynamic routing between capsules[J].
 Advances in neural information processing systems, 2017, 30.